thingsboard/thingsboard.github.io/pricing/index.md

                     </div>
                     <div class="item hidden" data-tag="h4" data-item-id="tb-private-cloud-what-are-the-database-options-in-each-plan" data-title="What are the database options in each plan?">
                         <div class="container">
-                            <p>The Launch plan uses SQL Database (PostgreSQL) with a replication factor of 2, ideal for lightweight deployments.
-Growth, Scale, and Enterprise plans use NoSQL (Cassandra) with a replication factor of 3 to store time-series data.
+                            <p>All plans use PostgreSQL (SQL) with replication factor of 2 for entities storage and NoSQL (Cassandra) with a replication factor of 3 to store time-series data.
 Cassandra storage is more efficient—each data point occupies on average five times less space before replication.<br><br></p>
                             <p>For workloads with large storage requirements, NoSQL-based plans are more cost-efficient thanks to their reduced storage footprint.</p>
                         </div>
                     </div>